Sadew451/GroupMusicPlayer/README.md

 - `/cend` - stop music play
 - `/userbotjoinchannel` - invite assistant to your chat
 * channel is also can be used instead of c

-If you donlt like to play in linked channel:
- 1. Get your channel ID.
- 2. Rename your group to: Channel Music: your_channel_id
- 3. Add @EzilaXMBot as Channel admin with full perms
- 4. add helper to channel
- 5. Simply send commands in your group.

 ### Commands for Sudo Users ⚔️
 - `/userbotleaveall` - remove assistant from all chats